 MQTT

-The MQTT feed type in ArcGIS Velocity subscribes to and consumes messages from an externally accessible MQTT broker.
-MQTT stands for Message Queuing Telemetry Transport.
-It is a basic messaging protocol for publishing and subscription for constrained devices and low-bandwidth, high-latency, or unreliable networks.
+The MQTT feed type in ArcGIS Velocity subscribes to and consumes messages from an externally accessible Message Queuing Telemetry Transport (MQTT) broker.
+MQTT is a basic messaging protocol for publishing and subscription for constrained devices and low-bandwidth, high-latency, or unreliable networks.
 The design principles are to minimize network bandwidth and device resource requirements while ensuring reliability and assurance of delivery.

 For more information about MQTT, see the MQTT protocol FAQ.